 - Heat oven to 400*F. Place chicken in a large stock pot and cover with water.
 Add salt and cover.
 Simmer 20-25 minutes, until cooked through.
 Allow chicken to cool slightly, then shred.

 - Ladle 1/2 cup of salsa into the bottoms of two small baking pans.
 Place a single layer of tortillas (about 2) over the salsa.
-Top with 1/3 of the shredded chicken and Monterey Jack CHeese.
+Top with 1/3 of the shredded chicken and Monterrey Jack Cheese.
 Top with 2 tablespoons salsa and cover with an another layer of tortillas.
 Repeat, creating a total of 4 tortilla layers in each pan.
-Top with remaining salsa and Monterey Jack.
+Top with remaining salsa and Monterrey Jack.

 - Cover with foil and bake 20 minutes.
 Remove foil and bake another 10 minutes.

 - Top with red onion, cilantro, and feta.

 Be sure to check out all the other great recipes tested by SRC members this month.
 And check out our new facebook page, Tried and True Recipes from Secret Recipe Club Members, where we’ve been sharing some of our favorites.
 We’d love it if you gave us a “like!”